adap/flower/baselines/FedPer/README.md

 - ResNet34 which can be imported directly (after having installed the packages) from PyTorch, using `from torchvision.models import resnet34
 - MobileNet-v1

 Please see how models are implemented using a so called model_manager and model_split class since FedPer uses head and base layers in a neural network.
+These classes are defined in the models.py file and thereafter called when building new models in the directory /implemented_models.
+Please, extend and add new models as you wish.

 ****Dataset:**** : CIFAR10, FLICKR-AES.
 CIFAR10 will be partitioned based on number of classes for data that each client shall recieve e.g. 4 allocated classes could be [1, 3, 5, 9].
 FLICKR-AES is an unbalanced dataset, so there we only apply random sampling.